WordCamp NOLA Day 2

 Read more

-A Few of my Favorite Wordpress Plugins
+A Few of my Favorite WordPress Plugins

-Having built a few sites using Wordpress for a variety of different customers there are a few plugins that I keep using.
+Having built a few sites using WordPress for a variety of different customers there are a few plugins that I keep using.

 • Akismet- Does not stop all spam comments, but certainly cuts down on them.

 • CForms – This is an amazing form builder and processor.
 The bloggers from delcious:days cook good code and good food.
-Download this from them directly rather than trying to install from within Wordpress.
+Download this from them directly rather than trying to install from within WordPress.

 • Events Manager – Both a calendar and an event registration system.
 For simple community and organizational events this is all you need.
 Even integrates with Google maps.